svizzusi/denta-clinic/README.md

 ## License

-The Denta Clinic website is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it according to the terms of the license.
+This website is a personal project and not open-source.
+All rights are reserved.

 Thank you for choosing Denta Clinic!
 We hope it serves as a valuable tool for your dental office.
 If you have any questions or encounter issues, please don't hesitate to [contact us](mailto:contact@dentaclinic.com).